 Analgesics reduce and relieve pain, and help you relax between contractions.
-You’ll still feel the contractions, but this can help “take the edge off.”
+You will still feel the contractions, but this can help “take the edge off.”

-Epidurals cause numbness from just below the breasts to your toes and reduce pain during labor and birth.
-You’ll probably still feel touch, movement, and pressure.
+Epidurals cause numbness from below the breastbone to your toes and reduce pain during labor and birth.
+You will probably still feel touch, movement, and pressure at times.
 You may still be able to move your legs, and you can stay alert, rest, or even sleep.

 Local anesthetic numbs the perineum for episiotomy and episiotomy repair.

 Pudendal numbs the vagina and perineum so you don’t feel the episiotomy, forceps, or vacuum extractor.

 Sedatives relieve anxiety, help you work with contractions and provide rest when you are exhausted and labor is not well-established.

 At The Mother Baby Center, we proudly offer integrative and complementary therapies during and after labor.
 Complementary therapies may help with pain management to comfort and progress labor without pharmacological (prescription) interventions.
 Examples of complementary therapies include acupressure, acupuncture, massage, relaxation techniques, guided imagery and more.